AOLabsOrg/aolabs-university-system/README.md

 All contributions are the property of their respective authors.

-This project is managed by the [AOLabs Organization](https://github.com/AOLabs) and governed under the MIT License.
+This project is managed by the [AOLabsOrg Organization](https://github.com/AOLabsOrg) and governed under the MIT License.

 Any major decisions (design, features, releases) are reviewed and approved by the maintainers of the organization.